You may be leaking precious time and energy without even realizing if you don’t ask few important productivity questions. Here they are:

 These thoughts cross your mind, and you convince yourself to live a ‘normal’ life because you can’t change your wiring, because you can’t create talent out of nowhere, and because blessings are divine.

 What if I tell you that these things matter much, much less – if at all they do – than you think?
-(As we’ll learn later in the post, wiring, for example, depends only on our experiences.)
+(As we’ll learn later in the post, your neural wiring and re-wiring, the foundation of any skill, depends only on your experiences.
+Not on any natural gift.)
 What if I tell you that there is a path accessible to everyone that can take you too to the dizzying levels of some of these greats?

 It’s an ultra-competitive world.
 In academic tests at national/ international level, if you don’t finish in top few percentiles, sometimes under 1%, you’re unlikely to achieve your goal of getting admission to your dream college or that coveted fellowship.